 Iran and Azerbaijan to a large extent, share similarities in history, religion, ethnicity, and culture.

-The territory of what would be recognised as today’s geographical Republic of Azerbaijan has evolved over time with a cross over of rule and division, for example in 19th Century when after Russo-Persian wars when Azerbaijan was divided into two empires; Russia capturing North Azerbaijan and Iran, the South.
+The territory of today’s geographical Republic of Azerbaijan has evolved over time with a cross over of rule and division.
+For example; in 19th Century after Russo-Persian wars Azerbaijan was divided into two empires; Russia capturing North Azerbaijan and Iran, the South.

 Iran and Azerbaijan are furthermore the only nations in the world where the vast majority of the people are Shia Muslims.
-They have respectively the highest and second highest Shia population percentage in the world, as well as the history of Shi’ism which is rooted in both nations from exactly the same moment in history whereas the majority of the population of both their neighbouring nations are either predominantly Christian or Sunni Muslims.
+They have respectively the highest and second highest Shia population percentage in the world.
+Furthermore, the history of Shi’ism which is rooted in both nations from exactly the same moment in history.
+However, the majority of the neighbouring populations of both nations are either predominantly Christian or Sunni Muslims.

 Despite this, the religious landscape in both countries is completely different.
-Iran is a theocratic state that actively promotes and imposes the faith on the people, whereas Azerbaijan is officially secular and discourages religious influence in the public sphere and state affairs; additionally, religious observance is extremely low in the population due to decades of Soviet rule.
+Iran is a theocratic state that actively promotes and imposes the faith on the people.
+In contrast, Azerbaijan is officially secular and discourages religious influence in the public sphere and state affairs.
+Additionally, religious observance is extremely low in the population due to decades of Soviet rule.

 The world’s largest population of Azerbaijanis also live in Iran, far outnumbering those in the neighbouring Azerbaijan Republic.